Determining Genus From Sandpile Torsor Algorithms: Counterexamples

 while

 is equal to

 These trees occur in the same order that they did for $r_{w_i}$, so the same bijection holds.

+Now, we look at the Bernardi torsors.
 On $G_1$, consider $\beta_{v_1}(1,0,-1)$.
 We will start the Bernardi tour on the first edge connecting $v_1$ to $z_1$.
-If this edge is part of our spanning tree, we place one chip on $z_1$ as a result of the other edge between $v_1$ and $z_1$.
+If this edge is part of our spanning tree, we will place one chip on $z_1$ when the tour reaches the other edge between $v_1$ and $z_1$.
 Otherwise, we place one chip at $v_1$ at the very beginning.
-Then, we place one chip on $z_1$ for each edge between $z_1$ and $w_1$ before the edge of our spanning tree, and one chip on $w_1$ for each edge between $z_1$ and $w_1$ after the edge of our spanning tree.
+Additionally, we place one chip on $z_1$ for each edge between $z_1$ and $w_1$ before the edge of our spanning tree, and one chip on $w_1$ for each edge between $z_1$ and $w_1$ after the edge of our spanning tree.
 Thus there are 2 cases: